kylercai/AzureStack-QuickStart-Templates/101-acsengine-kubernetes/README.md

 $apiModel = Prepare-AcseApiModel @apiModelParameters

-It will upload the API model to a storage account and provide the needed information.
+It will upload the API model to a storage account and provide the needed information.E.g.:
-E.g.:

 $apiModel
 Name                           Value
 ----                           -----
 blobRootPath                   https://k8ssa62281.blob.redmond.azurestack.corp.microsoft.com/k8ssaci62281